tlswg/tls13-spec/draft-ietf-tls-tls13.md

   X9.62 {{X962}} and FIPS 186-4 {{DSS}}.
   Values 0xFE00 through 0xFEFF are reserved for private use.

-x25519, etc.
+ecdh_x25519 and ecdh_x448
-: Indicates support of the corresponding ECDH function.
+: Indicates support of the corresponding ECDH functions X25519 and X448.

-Ed25519, etc.
+eddsa_ed25519 and eddsa_ed448
 : Indicates support of the corresponding curve for signatures.